majacQ/cryptography/docs/x509/ocsp.rst

         :attr:`~cryptography.x509.ocsp.OCSPResponseStatus.SUCCESSFUL` response.

         :param private_key: The
-            :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey`
+            :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey`,
+            :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAPrivateKey`,
+            :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurvePrivateKey`,
-            or
+            :class:`~cryptography.hazmat.primitives.asymmetric.ed25519.Ed25519PrivateKey` or
-            :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurvePrivateKey`
+            :class:`~cryptography.hazmat.primitives.asymmetric.ed448.Ed448PrivateKey`
             that will be used to sign the certificate.

         :param algorithm: The
             :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm` that
             will be used to generate the signature.
+This must be ``None`` if the ``private_key`` is an
+            :class:`~cryptography.hazmat.primitives.asymmetric.ed25519.Ed25519PrivateKey`
+            or an
+            :class:`~cryptography.hazmat.primitives.asymmetric.ed448.Ed448PrivateKey`
+            and an instance of a
+            :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`
+            otherwise.

         :returns: A new :class:`~cryptography.x509.ocsp.OCSPResponse`.